luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 void release();
 ```

-: Resets the ciphertext.
+Usage: Resets the ciphertext.
 This function releases any memory allocated by the ciphertext, returning it to the memory pool.
 It also sets all encryption parameter specific size information to zero.

 <br>